Set up WireGuard VPN Server on Debian 11 – Easy Setup

 Here you have installed and configured the WireGaurd VPN service on your Debian 11 server.
 Now you need to set up the WireGurd VPN client configuration.

-At this point, you need to set up the WireGuard client VPN.
+At this point, you have learned to Set up WireGuard VPN Server on Debian 11.
+Now you need to set up the WireGuard client VPN.
 It is the same as the steps on the server.

 First, install the WireGaurd client VPN on the Debian Linux 11 desktop with the following command: